Infant Community Orientation for Non-mobile and Mobile Infants.

 In order for infants to be happy in our environment we need the support of parents who are enrolling.
 We are looking for parents who are eager to learn how to help their child develop naturally on their own timeline as nature would allow them to do.
 If you are spending sleepless nights rocking and walking the halls to assist your child to sleep it will be difficult for your child to adapt to our environment.
 Infants need to be placed in their beds on their backs and allowed to fall asleep unassisted.
 Our school does not support the use of pacifiers as research shows that pacifiers are detrimental to an infants tongue development, speech development, creates dependency on a foreign object and does not allow the infant to find its hand to learn self-soothing techniques.

 It is the parents responsibility to keep their child’s diapers, clothing, wipes and extra clothing well stocked.
-Please do not bring in more then will fit in their space.
+Please do not bring in more than what will fit in their cubbie.
 Your guide will show you how much room each child has to store belongings in the infant and toddler rooms.
-We do not have facilities for disposable diapers and request that parents supply the school with 4-6 all in ones (cloth diapers labeled with permanent ink) for nap time.
+We do not have facilities for disposable diapers and request that parents supply the school with an all-in-one cloth diaper in which to send them home.

 A baby safe changing table is used to change and diaper non-standing infants.
 The changing table is disinfected in a sanitary manner after each use.
 Children who are standing are changed standing up.
 Guides wear protective gloves when handling body fluids of children.
 Floors and toilet seats are sanitized after assisting children in the bathroom.
 Guides practice hand washing after handling body fluids of children.